SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* CI/CD setup with GitLab
-  * Setup memory usage analysis with Valgrind
-  * Setup linters and code style checks
-  * Setup static analysis tool
-  * Setup CPack
-  * Setup pipeline for tests(build, validate, analyze)
-  * Setup pipeline for build and tests on windows
-  * Setup pipeline for releases
-  * Deploy assembled packages to some network storage
 * Move engine to a static shared library
   * Move generic components like EventHub system, Reflection/Serialization, etc to header only libraries, each per component/system
   * Compose an engine shared library out of generic components